Team-Echo-MIT/r3d-v0-embeddings/README.md

 * `echonet_embeddings.txt.gz`: 400-dimensional embeddings of the 10,030 echocardiogram videos from the EchoNet dataset, learned from the R3D transformer model we developed in our paper.
 Each embedding vector is identifiable by the video ID of the echocardiogram it represents.
 Those video IDs and the entire EchoNet dataset can be found at this link: https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310a

 # The Model
 This repository also contains our trained model, `embedder/r3d_binary_111723.pt`.
-Here's how to generate your own echo embeddings:
+Here's how to generate your own echo embeddings using it:
 * Navigate to your workspace or desktop
 * `git clone git@github.com:Team-Echo-MIT/r3d-v0-embeddings.git` - clone this repository into your workspace
 * Navigate to the cloned repository in your workspace